Rrp10157/Agents/README.md

 6) add your api key in .env file: GROQ_API_KEY=your_api_key_here
 7) add your redis URL in .env file: REDIS_URL= your redis url
 8) Run the main.py file: python main.py
-9) Which provides the URL in the terminal and when click on it, it redirects to the borwser and when you type /doc in the search bar at the end of the URL it navigate to the fastapi service
+9) Which provides the URL in the terminal and when click on it, it redirects to the borwser and when you type /doc in the search bar at the end of the URL it navigate to the fastapi service.
-10) you can provide the input in the json formate at the fastapi service interface and get the answer along with the confidence score and intermediate reasoning
+10) you can provide the input in the json formate at the fastapi service interface and get the answer along with the confidence score and intermediate reasoning.

 ## 3 .
 Examples of the output when input is provided through the fastapi service: